5 Places to Get Breakfast in Flagstaff

 For those limited on time…

-For those looking for a real quick breakfast, I recommend checking out Late for the Train, a wonderful local coffee shop with 2 convenient locations: one along Hwy 180 on the way to the Grand Canyon/natural attractions and one in the historic downtown.
-Asides from offering the best espresso drinks in town (Try the Dark Skies Mocha!), Late for the Train offers a daily selection of fresh made burritos, which tend to get snatched up fast so get here early!
+For those looking for a real quick breakfast, I recommend checking out Late for the Train, a wonderful local coffee shop with 2 convenient locations.
+One cafe is located along Hwy 180 on the way to the Grand Canyon/Snowbowl and one in the historic downtown.
+Asides from offering the best espresso drinks in town (Try the Dark Skies Mocha!), Late for the Train offers a daily selection of fresh made burritos.
+These amazing burritos tend to get snatched up fast so get here early!